The Sūtra

 the worthy by being violent and rude towards them,

-“Being unable to accomplish something good, yet never
+“Being unable to accomplish something good, yet never missing

-good motivations in the bud so that they never prevail.
+motivations in the bud so that they never prevail.

 “Being greedy and lustful, caring only for worldly